SelmaGuedidi/NewsApp/README.md

 ### Application Walkthrough:
 Welcome to our News App, a user-friendly platform to stay updated on the latest news across various categories.
 Here's a brief walkthrough of its key features:
 1. **Tabs for Every Interest**:
-   * Navigate through eight tabs: HOME, BUSINESS, ENTERTAINMENT, SCIENCE, SPORTS, TECHNOLOGY, HEALTH.
+   * Navigate through seven tabs: HOME, BUSINESS, ENTERTAINMENT, SCIENCE, SPORTS, TECHNOLOGY, HEALTH.
    * Each tab presents a curated list of news articles relevant to the selected category.